dotnet/AspNetCore.Docs/mvc/views/tag-helpers/authoring.rst

 4. Run the app and verify the email tag is replaced with the correct anchor markup.

 Notes:

 - The ``TargetElement`` attribute identifies "email" as the element to target for processing.
 ASP.NET MVC 6 uses a naming convention, so you could comment out this attribute (because the class is named EmailTagHelper) and it would still target email tags.
-Using the attribute does make the intention explict.
+Using the attribute does make the intention explicit.
 - The ``ProcessAsync`` method is the primary method we will use when authoring tag helpers, and as in this example, we'll generally be using the ``output`` parameter.
-- Like  `HTML tags and attributes <http://www.w3.org/TR/html-markup/documents.html#case-insensitivity>`__, tags in you razor, c# or VB are not case-sensitive.
+- Like  `HTML tags and attributes <http://www.w3.org/TR/html-markup/documents.html#case-insensitivity>`__, tags, class names and attributes in razor, c# and VB are not case-sensitive.

 The bold tag helper
 ---------------------------